signal-weave/mycelia/README.md

 overwrite any piped cli args.

-Pre-defined routing structures can also be defined within the file for the broker to use on startup.
+Pre-defined routing structures can also be defined within the file for the broker to use on startup using the `"routes"` field.

 Example PreInit.json file:
 ```json